1966 New York City smog: Smog in general and types of smog

 London smog and Los Angeles smog are not exclusive to their namesake cities by any means.
-They are found in urban areas throughout the world, and both types of smog are commonly found intermingled together within the same region.
+They are found in urban areas throughout the world, and both types of smog are commonly found intermingled within the same region.
 At the time of the 1966 smog—and for two decades prior—air pollution in New York City combined the characteristics of London smog and Los Angeles smog.
 The city's smog in that period was caused by a combination of stationary sources, such as industrial coal-burning, and mobile sources, such as motor vehicles.

 Although smog is generally a chronic condition, unfavorable weather conditions and excessive pollutants can cause intense concentrations of smog that can cause acute illness and death.
 Because of their unusual visibility and lethality, these intense smog events have often been publicized in the media.
 In news reports, acute smogs have historically been characterized as disasters or, more specifically, environmental disasters.
 An acute "smog event" may also be called simply "a smog", a smog "episode", or a "killer smog" (if it caused, or had the potential to cause, deaths).